robertol/Cronus-old/conf/english/readme.txt

 The folder provides a way for you to change your config settings without having to update the files every time you update your server.
-You store your changes, and the rest is updated with Hercules (usually though GIT).
+You store your changes, and the rest is updated with Cronus (usually though GIT).

 How does this work?
 -------------------------------------------------------------------------------